dihedron/vagrant-ansible-graalvm/README.md

 $> vagrant up
 ```

 Once the virtual machine is up and running, make sure the guest's SSH port is mapped to port 2222 on the host.
-If not, take a not about the mapped port.
+If not, take a note about the mapped port.

 Then change into the `ansible/` directory, if the guest's SSH port is not mapped to 2222 adjust the `ansible/inventory` file accordingly.
 Then run the following: